SantoriniDave.com

 Palazzo Montemartini is a modern four-star near Termini station.
 The surrounding area is not the most interesting but the hotel scores for its bright, naturally-lit rooms, sharp contemporary design, and decadent spa.
 A good choice if you’re arriving or departing by an early morning or night train.

-12. Hotel Eden – Villa Borghese, Barberini, and the Quirinale
+12. Hotel Eden – Villa Borghese, Barberini, & Quirinale

 Beautiful yellow hotel with arched white awning, flanked by trees